What Animal is Digging Holes in Your Yard?

 Raccoons in Your Attic: What Do You Do?

 Raccoons in Your Attic: What Do You Do?
 Since most animals instinctively seek warmth and shelter, it's no surprise local wildlife might invite themselves into your home at unexpected times.
-Having a raccoon in the attic is a typical occurrence for many homeowners, and worth taking seriously.
+Having a raccoon in the attic or even in your crawl space is a typical occurrence for many homeowners, and worth taking seriously.
 There are a few tips and tricks to follow if you want to try to remove the raccoons on your own, or you can call a full-service company to handle the entire process and remove the risk from yourself.
 Table of Contents: Signs of Raccoons in Your Attic Damage Raccoons Can Cause What to Do if You Find a Raccoon in Your Home Call Now for Wildlife Removal Signs of Raccoons in Your Attic While raccoons can be sneaky, there are a few ways to tell if one is living in your attic unwelcomed.
-These small signs can help you assess whether you have a raccoon problem, and where they might be getting in.
-Based on the severity...
+These small signs can help you assess whether you have a raccoon problem, and where they might be...

 Read More